V01dDweller/dotfiles/README.md

 │   ├── .tmux-syncoff.conf     # Sourced by tmux for color changes when enabling synchronizing-panes via C-b e │   └── .tmux-syncon.conf      # Sourced by tmux for color changes when disabling synchronize-panes via C-b E ├── vim
-│   ├── .gvimrc                # Happy Vimming in gVim 7-8
-│   └── .vimrc                 # Happy Vimming in vim 7-8 on Linux, Solaris and Cygwin └── .w3m
+│   ├── .gvimrc                # Happy Vimming in gVim 7-8 (should be use alongside .vimrc) │   └── .vimrc                 # Happy Vimming in vim 7-8 on Linux, Solaris and Cygwin └── .w3m
     ├── config                 # w3m browser config